shekhawatravi/cookiecutter-geoai/{{cookiecutter.project_name}}/README.md

     ├── LICENSE
     ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    │
+    ├── arcgis             <- Root location for ArcGIS Pro project created as part of │                         project creation.
+    │
     ├── data
     │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.